Use the Systemspotting Drill when you want fresh inspiration for how to get things done.

 The systems can be simple, for example: order taking at Starbucks or a crosswalk.

-Have Wrong Thinkers pull out Post-its from the brown paper bag to randomly select the starting point for a Let Go Drill (see Pairs Well With below).
+Have Wrong Thinkers pull Post-its from the brown paper bag to randomly select the starting point for a Let Go Drill, such as Random Word or System Hack.

 Keep in mind that Wrong Thinkers will be slow to leave, and slow to return.
 The bigger the group the more time you should allow for departure and return.
-Allow a 10–15 minute window for returning groups.
-We often schedule a 15 minute break or put in a 15 minute time buffer at the end of this drill.
+We often schedule a 15-minute break or put in a 15-minute time buffer at the end of this drill.

 When to use the Drill